 - (a) Yes, Sir.
-The Commission on Dearness Allowance has submitted its report on the limited question of the adequacy of the Dearness Ailowance granted from 1-12-65 to Central Government employees drawing pay below Rs.
-400. By a separate reference, the Commission has also been asked to examine the princip es that should govern the grant of D.A. to such employees in future and its report on this larger question is likely to be submitted after a few months. - (b) The main recommendations of the Commission are as under: - (i) dearness allowance be paid to the employees at (he percentages of neutralisation speci fied by the Das Independent Body in regard to the four categories of pay range j, viz., 70-109, 110-149, 150-2u9 and 210-399 respectively, with effect from 1-12-1905 for the entire rise of 65 points over 100 in he 12 monthly average of the Work ng Class Consumer Price Index Number:
+The Commission on Dearness Allowance has submitted its report on the limited question of the adequacy of the Dearness Allowance granted from 1-12-65 to Central Government employees drawing pay below Rs.
+400. By a separate reference, the Commission has also been asked to examine the princip es that should govern the grant of D.A. to such employees in future and its report on this larger question is likely to be submitted after a few months. - (b) The main recommendations of the Commission are as under: - (i) dearness allowance be paid to the employees at the percenthe question was actually asked on the floor of the House by Shri D. Thengari.

+tages of neutralisation specified by the Das Independent Body in regard to the four categories of pay range, viz., 70-109, 110-149, 150-209 and 210-399 respectively, with effect from 1-12-1965 for the rise entire 65 points over 100 in 12 monthly average of the Work ng Class Consumer Price Index Number;